 One of the best things about living in the South of France is that you have the best of both worlds.
-In summer, you can enjoy the Mediterranean sea, and in winter you can go skiing in the French Pyrenees.
+In Summer, you can enjoy the Mediterranean sea, and in Winter you can go skiing in the French Pyrenees.
 This year, our family of five went to explore Ax 3 Domaines.
 And this is how we discovered Ax-les-Thermes, a lovely ancient spa village in the French Pyrenees.

 Ax-les-Thermes is an attractive village with lots of outdoor activities.
-Skiing, hiking, mountain biking, climbing are all among the possibilities.
-In summer you can also discover the l’Ariège river, which runs through the village, by kayak, raft, canoe or stand-up paddle.
+Skiing, hiking, mountain biking, and climbing are all among the possibilities.
+In Summer you can also discover the Ariège river, which runs through the village, by kayak, raft, canoe or stand-up paddleboard.
 You won’t get bored!
-The village centre itself isn’t really big however you will find all you need.
-Of course, there are some mini supermarkets, boulangeries, charcuteries and two epiceries with local products.
+The village centre itself isn’t very big but it has everything you will need.
+Of course, there are some mini supermarkets, boulangeries, charcuteries and two épiceries with local products.

-Being a well-known spa destination for ages, you will find no less than three spa resorts in Ax-les-Thermes.
+As a well-known spa destination for centuries, you will find no less than three spa resorts in Ax-les-Thermes.
 Le Teich and Le Modèle mainly offer rheumatology and respiratory treatments, while Les Bains des Couloubret lets you indulge in total relaxation.
 Even in the village itself, you will find free open-air basins, like the “Bassin des Ladres”.
 The name of this “Lepers Basin” comes from the hospital that was built in 1260 around the hot springs.
 Its main goal was to treat leprosy affected soldiers returning from the crusades.
 We mainly dipped our feet in the “Bassins de l’Axéenne”, which is situated right at the bottom of the télécabine, on the place Saint-Jérôme.
 The perfect treat for our poor feet after a day’s skiing.

 We stayed for a couple of days and mainly spent them on the pistes, so we didn’t check out all the restaurants in Ax-les-Thermes.
 There is a wide choice though, from typical French mountain restaurants to the Spanish influenced tapas bars.
-If you don’t feel like eating out or cooking, you will find the best takeaway pizza of the village at La Pizzatière, at 2, rue Joseph Rigal.
+If you don’t feel like eating out or cooking, you will find the best takeaway pizza in the village at La Pizzatière, at 2, Rue Joseph Rigal.